robintschoetschel/CSS-for-DA-london17/index.md

 ---
 title: "Quantitative Tools for Qualitative Analysis: Computational Social Science meets Discourse Analysis"
 page_menu: |
+    A workshop at the <a href="http://symposium.computationalsocialscience.eu/" style="font-weight: normal;">European Symposium Series on Societal Challenges in Computational Social Science</a>
+    London, 2017

     [Workshop Content](#workshop-content)
     [Activities and Timeline](#activities-and-timeline)
     [Selection of Submissions](#selection-of-submissions)
     [Contact and Organising Committee](#contact-and-organising-committee)

-    Please use <cssfordal17@gmail.com> for all questions and inquiries concerning the workshop
+    Please use <cssfordal17@gmail.com> for all questions and inquiries concerning the workshop.
+Deadline for submissions: 22 October, 2017.
 ---

 Over the course of this full-day workshop, we aim to facilitate an in-depth debate about the potentials and pitfalls of Computational Social Science-assisted text analysis (CSS) methods for research projects informed by Discourse Analysis (DA).
 Discourse Analysis is a broad and inclusive approach that stretches across disciplinary boundaries within the social sciences and humanities, and that can take various appearances.
 All its versions and sub-traditions are united, however, by a concern with how the way we talk about the world around us involves the construction of positions of power, inequalities, and social norms that privilege some standards and practices as normal, while demoting others to a deviant status.